onqtam/headjack/docs/why/COLLECTIVE_INTELLIGENCE.md

 https://www.metaculus.com/questions/?has_group=false&topic=top-50&order_by=-activity

 https://en.wikipedia.org/wiki/Prediction_market

+> "Any fool can tell a crisis when it arrives.
+The real service to the state is to detect it in embryo." - [Isaac Asimov](https://www.goodreads.com/quotes/6520660-any-fool-can-tell-a-crisis-when-it-arrives-the)

 we can even give more weight to recent successful predictions and discount the earliest ones - when someone was still learning to think probabilistically and knew little about the world